Flowpack/Flowpack.NodeGenerator/README.md

 ## Configuration of the Node generator classes

-In your settings.yaml you can register node generator class.
+In your Settings.yaml you can register a node generator class.
 Each node type used in your setup, must have an attached generator class.

 ```yaml